floooh/fips-bgfx/README.md

 ### Known Issues

-#### No Shader Code Generation
+#### No Shader Code Generation for DirectX on non-Windows platforms

-Shader code generation doesn't work yet, there is a started code generator script under fips-bgfx/fips-generators, but this is relatively useless at the moment because the bgfx shader compiler cannot create HLSL shader on non-windows platforms, the result would mess up the generated xxx.bin.h files in the source tree, so it's currently better to leave shader code generation out of the build process.
+Shader code generation doesn't work fully because the bgfx shader compiler cannot create HLSL shader on non-windows platforms, the result will mess up the generated xxx.bin.h files checked in the source tree, so it's better to not commit generated files or generate them on windows if there is a need to commit them.

+#### Samples

+Some samples does not work on all platforms.
+Most specifically Emscripten and PNaCL does not support the following samples:

+	- 13-stencil
+	- 14-shadowvolumes
+	- 16-shadowmaps

+For missing bx::CtrFileReader or equivalent implementation (see BX_CONFIG_CRT_FILE_READER_WRITER).